sndrummer/sams-todoist-cli/README.md

 # Todoist CLI

-A simple command-line interface for Todoist for Linux/macOS.
+A command-line interface for Todoist for Linux/macOS.

 ## Setup